processing/p5.js-web-editor/README.md

 To open a terminal/shell in the running Docker server (i.e. after `docker-compose up` has been run):

-7. `$ docker-compose -f docker-compose-development.yml exec server bash -l`
+7. `$ docker-compose -f docker-compose-development.yml exec app bash -l`

 If you don't have the full server environment running, you can launch a one-off container instance (and have it automatically deleted after you're done using it):

-8. `$ docker-compose -f docker-compose-development.yml run server --rm bash -l`
+8. `$ docker-compose -f docker-compose-development.yml run app --rm bash -l`

 ## Production Installation
 1. Clone this repository and `cd` into it